nic-dgl104-winter-2022/class-textbook/ch1/Functional Programming & Platform Programming/README.md

 Platform programming is known as the 'setting' or environment where developed software is able to run, using the tools meant to support it.
 These settings can include the operating system of computers, the hardware of electronics, or other software within the architecture, such as a browser running webpages.
 These different tiers of abstraction are all valid aspects of platform programming as a whole, and so we can say that platform programming is the setting where programs can run.

 No matter what the platform is, a good developer should be able to produce code for a platform given that the necessary knowledge resources are provided for it.
-A quote that I particularily like is, "A good artist should be familiar with a variety of mediums, and should still produce great work if they were working with crayons or paints".
+A quote that I particularly like is, "A good artist should be familiar with a variety of mediums, and should still produce great work if they were working with crayons or paints".
 This came from a comparison of modeling software, but the same applies to programming; while platforms have tools others may not, a good programmer would meet these challenges and still be able to produce software that accomplishes the task at hand.

-All of the functionality you may expect from developing for a phone may not be present the same way it would be for developing a car's android interface, even if they have similiar architecture.
-At the same time, there may be features invovled in the car's platform that may not be present in others, which would assist the development process otherwise.
+All of the functionality you may expect from developing for a phone may not be present the same way it would be for developing a car's android interface, even if they have similar architecture.
+At the same time, there may be features involved in the car's platform that may not be present in others, which would assist the development process otherwise.

 ## Cross Platform Development